dmartinjs/awesome-stenciljs/README.md

 > Testing within Stencil is broken up into two distinct types: Unit tests and End-to-end (e2e) tests.
 Both types use Jest as the JavaScript testing solution.
 The browser environment for end-to-end testing is done using Puppeteer.

 - [Jest](https://jestjs.io) - A delightful JavaScript Testing Framework with a focus on simplicity.
-- [Puppeteer](https://pptr.dev) - a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol
+- [Puppeteer](https://pptr.dev) - a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.

 ## Articles